 (d) Load Zone

-(2) The report shall also include: (a) Annual kWh exported to the grid during the prior 12 months for each grouping; and
+(2) The report shall also include annual kWh exported to the grid during the prior 12 months for each grouping.

-(b) New proposed DG threshold for registration as defined in Protocol Section 16.5, Registration of a Resource Entity.

 (3) ERCOT shall update the Commercial Operations Subcommittee (COPS) on an as needed basis on the Unregistered Distributed Generation Report.